 Similarities between data lake vs. data mart vs. data warehouse

-All three data storage platforms can be used as a centralized data repository for organizations to store large volumes of data.
+All three data storage platforms can be used as a centralized data storage repository for various data analytics tools and organizations to store large volumes of data.
 They have more similarities:

 - The platforms integrate data from multiple pipelines and store it in a single repository.